tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Decide if You want to use a baseline grid

+A baseline grid can make You feel extra special ✨.
+Or, you know, help You design or whatever.

-It can make You feel extra special.
-The Utopia plugin generates one for You, so it's not too hard to get started. /It's up to You how far You want to take it - use it as a guideline for your design, put another simpler grid on top of that (my option)
+There are lots of ways to use a baseline grid.
+The Utopia plugin generates one for You, so it's not too hard to get started.

 If You're out, move on to the next step.

 If yass -- I recommend You read the official intro [Designing a Utopian layout grid](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).
 There's diagrams and a step-by-step guide and You'll get to know some of the messy decisions that have to be made if You're going down this path.
 After that, rerun the Figma plugin and adjust the grid _to your needs_&trade;.

 ### Remake your design the Utopia way

-aka bringing it all together
+aka bringing it all together.

 Since I left some room for experimentation during the previous steps (aka the instructions were vague), You might have already redesigned your wireframes using the Utopia system.
-If so, congratulations, You're done with the hard part and can [go to the next step](xxx) to start implementing!
+If so, congratulations, You're done with the hard part and can go to the next step to start implementing!

-Otherwise, if You want to start fresh:
+Otherwise:

 -   Generate a system using the Utopia plugin.
 By now You should have some ideas for all the parameters.

 -   Create a fresh set of frames for `min` and `max` to house your upcoming redesign.

 If You're not using a grid, do exactly what You did when You created your frames in the beginning.
-You can move on to the next step, run along, summer child!
+You can move on to the next step -- run along, summer child!

 If You _are_ using a grid, the issue is now how to fit the grid into the frame -- do you stretch one or the other, or leave it kind of overlapping or what?
-There is a simple solution proposed in the grid guide mentioned earlier: make your `min` frame the size of your `min` grid.
+There is a simple solution proposed in the grid guide mentioned earlier: make your `min` frame the size of the generated `min` grid.
 It won't be exactly your official `min` width, but it should be close to it.
-Nobody will ever know.
-Simple but devious. buaha!
+Nobody will ever know. buaha!

 -   Design your project using the generated system.
-You know how to handle text, you have 3 ways of handling spacing.
-You have a grid or you don't.
+You know how to handle text.
+You know 3 ways of handling spacing.
+You are at peace with the grid.
 Go out there, make some mistakes and enjoy that sweet consistency!

 ### Implement

-/Aside
+Aside:
 There are plugins to help with this, but I won't be using them here.
-See [Utopia-Tailwind integrations](xxx resources) for more info.
+See [Utopia-Tailwind integrations](#utopia-tailwind-integrations) for more info.

 -   Get those CSS custom properties out of your system! (and into your config.)
 Go to the Utopia website, plug in the values You used with the Figma plugin (they're on the first generated frame) and copy the CSS output into your project.

-**Where to put these variables?**
+**Where to put these CSS variables?**

 You have options.

+A. You can sort of ignore the variables and just copy their values (e.g. just the raw `clamp()` function) into your tailwind config.
+[Chris Penrod does it this way](https://christianpenrod.com/blog/tailwindcss-responsive-design-without-breakpoints/).

-Chris Penrod does it one way, see [his article](xxx resources).
-I go an extra step and put my variables into a `base.css` file.
+B. I go an extra step and first put all the variables into a `base.css` file.
 Then I reference them in `tailwind.config.cjs`.
-My reason for doing it extra like this is that I can easily copy and paste Utopia's output wholesale into `base.css` whenever I iterate (aka change my mind) -- which, I know I will.
+My reason for doing it _extra_ like this is that I can easily copy and paste Utopia's output wholesale into `base.css` whenever I iterate (aka change my mind) -- which, I know I will.

 This is what it looks like: